bahrus/obj-ml/README.md

 I don't even want to look, it's too depressing.

-It is inspired by the native DOM "datalist" element.
+Anyway, obj-ml is inspired by the native DOM "datalist" element.

 Syntax: